-A Notary Signing Agent (NSA) or Loan Signing Agent (LSA) is a California Notary Public with distinctive expertise in notarizing loan document signings.
+A Notary Signing Agent (NSA) or Loan Signing Agent (LSA) is a California Notary Public with distinctive expertise and specialized training in notarizing loan and real estate documents.
 A good signing agent is trained and certified by the National Notary Association (NNA).

-Fees vary and can be as much as $10 in some states and as little as 50 cents in others and is mandated by state law.
-California law limits the amount to $15 per signature, and a notary may charge travel or appoinment fees, in addition.
+Fees vary and can be as much as $15 in some states and as little as 50 cents in others and is mandated by state law.
+California law limits the amount to $15 per signature, and a notary may charge travel or appointment fees, in addition.
 See more details on coverage areas and fees at MOBILE NOTARY FEES

 To provide a deterrent to fraud.
 An impartial witness (the Notary) ensures that the signers of documents are who they say they are and are not impostors.
 The Notary makes sure that signers have entered into agreements knowingly and willingly, are of sound mind, present proper identification, and will administer an oath, when required.

 For a document to be notarized, it must contain: 1) text committing the signer in some way, 2) an original signature (not a photocopy) of the document signer, 3) a notarial "certificate" which may appear on the document itself or on all attachment.
 The Notary fills in the certificate, signs it, then applies his or her seal to complete the notarization.

-No. Notaries are not responsible for the accuracy or legality of documents they notarize.
-Notaries only certify the identity of signers.
+No. A California Notary Public is not responsible for the accuracy or legality of documents they notarize.
+A California Notary can only certify the identity of signers.
 The signers are responsible for the content of the documents.

-No. A notary public cannot notarize a document that is incomplete or contains blanks.
+No. A California notary public cannot notarize a document that is incomplete or contains blanks.